dellow/Web-Framework/README.md

 ##### decode_entities `Helpers.decode_entities('<p>This is a string with paragraphs</p>')`
 Will simply parse HTML tags from a JavaScript string.

-<a name="troubleshooting"></a>
-## Troubleshooting
-##### The `gulp sync` command with a valid `url` argument loads an empty page.
-Try running with the `xip=false` argument.
-If this works you're router probably blocks the xip.io service (and other wildcard services).
-You can fix this by using an alternative DNS address.
-Try Google's (8.8.8.8 and 8.8.4.4).
-You will also need to change this on your Smartphone and/or Tablet.

-#### Using font services with BrowserSync.
-The gulp `sync` task uses the xip.io service by default.
-So to use webfont services like fonts.com and typekit.com with BrowserSync all you need to do is set `*.xip.io` as one of your allowed domains in the font service settings.
-Your fonts will now be available on all your devices using the URL provided via the `sync` task.

-#### Getting `Error EMFILE, open` errors when running Gulp tasks.
-This is memory limit issue in OSX/Linux systems.
-Simply run `ulimit -n 10000` in your command line then the Gulp command again and it should fix the error.

 <a name="changelog"></a>
 ## Changelog